Sapein/opensplit-core/README.md

 1. Clone the repository with `git clone https://github.com/Sapein/opensplit-core.git`
 2. Setup livesplit-core.
 3. Install Brad Conte's Crypto Algorithms (use the clone_dependencies.sh script or just clone it into opensplit-core/deps/crypto-algorithms)
+4. Run `make all` or just do `configure && make && sudo make install`

 ### Development Setup
 [TO BE WRITTEN]